 Survivors Teaching Students ® - Saving Women’s Lives

-In collaboration with the Ovarian Cancer Research Alliance’s innovative educational program, Survivors Teaching Students: Saving Women’s Lives®, the Georgia Ovarian Cancer Alliance takes ovarian cancer patients, survivors, caregivers, and family members in to the classrooms of future healthcare professionals — physicians, nurse practitioners, nurses and physician assistants to share their stories and experiences with the objective of increasing the students understanding of ovarian cancer symptoms and risk factors so that they will be able to diagnose the disease when it is in its earlier, most treatable stages.
+In collaboration with the Ovarian Cancer Research Alliance’s innovative educational program, Survivors Teaching Students: Saving Women’s Lives®, the Georgia Ovarian Cancer Alliance takes ovarian cancer patients, survivors, caregivers, and family members into the classrooms of future healthcare professionals — physicians, nurse practitioners, nurses and physician assistants to share their stories and experiences with the objective of increasing the students’ understanding of ovarian cancer symptoms and risk factors so that they will be able to diagnose the disease when it is in its earlier, most treatable stages.

 The majority of ovarian cancer cases are not diagnosed until the disease is advanced and women’s survival is compromised.
 The symptoms may not be recognized early enough and too often women who are at high-risk are not identified or monitored.

-Survivors Teaching Students: Saving Women’ Lives ® brings the faces and voices of ovarian cancer survivors into the classrooms of health professional students to teach them about women’s experiences with the disease.
+Survivors Teaching Students: Saving Women’ s Lives ® brings the faces and voices of ovarian cancer survivors into the classrooms of health professional students to teach them about women’s experiences with the disease.